two students walking outside a building on campus

 International Experience Opportunities

 Juniors or seniors have the opportunity to participate in a faculty-led course that places special emphasis on international business and involves travel to Brazil, China, or Europe.
 Students may also spend one or two semesters in an approved study abroad program.
-Washburn is a member of several international partnerships and exchange agreements, including the Magellan Exchange, a business school partnership with about 20 universities in Western Europe, Latin America, and Asia.
+Washburn University is a member of several international partnerships and exchange agreements, including the Magellan Exchange, a business school partnership with about 20 universities in Western Europe, Latin America, and Asia.

 Customized programs of study in many other countries can also be arranged.
 For further information contact the Office of the Dean, School of Business or the Office of International Programs, Washburn University.